- Follow dignified-dementia.com on WordPress.com

 ContactCopy address into your email - it does not bring up your mail program unfortunately.

 Category Archives: Elder Abuse

 Section 7 of the Canadian Charter of Rights enshrines every competent person full rights to autonomy and self-determination.
 Ontario’s Substitute Decision Act chips away at that, allowing appointment of counsel for a person whose capacity is at issue before the … Continue reading

 Incapable persons can easily lose control of their property.
-Here a the first example where the courts can be complicit in what could be considered financial abuse; allowing orders not followed, or enforced, to be modified by subsequent orders, even … Continue reading
+Courts can be complicit in what could be considered financial abuse by allowing orders not followed, or enforced, to be modified by subsequent orders, even when the court is informed the … Continue reading

 A Section 3 counsel can be appointed whenever a person who is potentially incapable faces a hearing over any guardianship matter.
 Their sole guidance in the substitute Decision Act is the incapable person is “deemed competence to retain and instruct … Continue reading